Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Sampling the MDM in the discrete and the continuum

-\end{lemma} \begin{proof} Note that if $k$ is purple, it gets paired to a uniform pick from the $\hat{S}^-(k)$ unpaired in-half-edges of discovered vertices.
-By Definition \ref{def.candidate}, in that case, $k$ is a candidate if and only if its head is in $T^{n,\text{mk}}_k$.
-Observe that $\ell\left(T^{n,\text{mk}}_k\right)$ is equal to the number of in-half-edges of $T_{k}$ that can be used to form surplus edges.
+\end{proposition} \begin{proof} Note that if $k$ is a dummy leaf, it gets paired to a uniform pick from the $\hat{S}^-(k)$ as-yet unpaired in-half-edges of discovered vertices.
+By Definition \ref{def.candidate}, in that case, $k$ is a candidate if and only if the head of its corresponding surplus edge is in $T^{n,\mathrm{mk}}_k$.
+Observe that $\ell\left(T^{n,\mathrm{mk}}_k\right)$ is equal to the number of in-half-edges of $T_{k}$ that can be used to form surplus edges.
 By the definition of a candidate, exactly $m$ of those have been paired: one for each element in $\{V^n_1,\dots,V^n_m\}$.
-This implies that $\ell\left(T^{n,\text{mk}}_k\right)-m$ of the $\hat{S}^-(k)$ options will cause $k$ to be a candidate. \end{proof}
+This implies that $\ell\left(T^{n,\mathrm{mk}}_k\right)-m$ of the $\hat{S}^-(k)$ options will cause $k$ to be a candidate. \end{proof}

+Note that the probability that a dummy leaf is a candidate only depends on the out-forest and the number of candidates that have been found in the component so far.
+The position of the heads of the surplus edges corresponding to candidates can be found as follows.